Antwaine Wiggins: Professional career

 2017–2018 On July 20, 2017, Wiggins joined Lavrio of the Greek Basket League.
 He was invited to the 2018 Greek All-Star Game where he performed in the dunk contest.
 He finished his first regular season in the Greek league with 11 points, 5 rebounds.
 In playoffs he had a very successful series averaging 21 points, 9.5 rebounds, 3 blocks, and 2.5 assists.

 2018–2019 On August 11, 2018, Wiggins signed with another Greek team, Ifaistos Limnou and remained in the Greek Basket League.

 2019–2020 On August 30, 2019, Wiggins signed with his third Greek club, PAOK Thessaloniki.
 On January 23, 2020, the two sides amicably parted ways.

+2021–2022 In October 2021 Antwaine signed with Al Ahli in Doha Qatar.
+Wiggins was as able to set a record by scoring 60 points on December 5, 2021.

+2022–2023 In September 2022 Antwaine signed with Al Naft.
+Wiggins and his team won the Iraqi Championship where he was able to walk away with 3 awards including MVP, best defensive player and best foreign player.
+Al Naft also participated in the FIBA WASL tournament where Wiggins finished the season as the most efficient player of the league and the leagues 2nd leading scorer.

 Personal life

 Antwaine Wiggins is related to former NBA and overseas basketball player Mitchell Wiggins.
 Mitchell Wiggins is the father of current NBA star Andrew Wiggins, current overseas basketball player Nick Wiggins and former overseas basketball player Mitchell Wiggins Jr. Antwaine is cousins with Andrew, Nick and Mitch Jr.